Wanneroo - Sinagra

 Wanneroo - Sinagra has a typical household mix, with a lower-than-average median household size

 Family households constitute 72.6% of all households, including 33.1% couples with children, 26.3% couples without children, and 12.1% single parent families.
 Non-family households comprise the remaining 27.4%, with lone person households at 24.9% and group households making up 2.5%.
-The median household size is 2.6 people, smaller than the Greater Perth average of 2.8.
+The median household size is 2.6 people, which is smaller than the Greater Perth average of 2.8.

 Frequently Asked Questions - Households